What is a Reporting Exemption?

-To be eligible for a reporting exemption, the committee must not accept contributions or expenditures in aggregate of $2,000 in a calendar year.
+To be eligible for a reporting exemption, the committee must not accept contributions or expenditures in aggregate of $2,500 in a calendar year.
 Wis.
 Stat. § 11.0104(1)(a).
 Incurred debts and obligations are included in the $2,500 threshold.
 A committee which in a calendar year, collects $1,600 of contributions and spends $1,000 has $2,600 of aggregate activity and is not eligible to claim exemption.

 - For a candidate committee, contributions (including loans) from the candidate are included in the $2,500 threshold.